Donald Rumsfeld Fast Facts

 September 7, 2007 - The Hoover Institution, a conservative think tank at Stanford University, announces that Rumsfeld has been appointed as a distinguished visiting fellow.
 The move draws criticism from the school's faculty, staff, students and alumni.
 Thousands sign an online petition objecting to the appointment.

 December 11, 2008 - A Senate Armed Forces Committee report on detainee treatment is released.
-The committee concludes that Rumsfeld's authorization of harsh interrogation techniques at the detention center in Guantanamo Bay directly caused the abuse of prisoners there.
+The committee concludes that Rumsfeld's authorization of harsh interrogation techniques at the detention center in Guantánamo Bay directly caused the abuse of prisoners there.

-February 2011 - Rumsfeld's book, "Known and Unknown: A Memoir" is published.
+February 2011 - Rumsfeld's book, "Known and Unknown: A Memoir," is published.

-August 29, 2013 - "The Unknown Known," Errol Morris's documentary about Rumsfeld, premieres at the Telluride Film Festival.
+August 29, 2013 - "The Unknown Known," Errol Morris' documentary about Rumsfeld, premieres at the Telluride Film Festival.

 June 6, 2015 - The Times of London publishes an article, "Bush was wrong on Iraq, says Rumsfeld."
 In the story, Rumsfeld says he had doubts about the viability of establishing a democracy in Iraq.
 Days later, Rumsfeld tells CNN that his remarks do not contradict his previous statements defending the decision to invade Iraq.